Time Turner History Book Club

 The Wingfield Heritage House Museum and the Ruidoso Library have partnered to host a history book club!

-Starting in May 2025, the Time Turner History Book Club will meet on the second Thursday of each month.
+The Time Turner History Book Club meets on the second Thursday of each month.
 Join museum curator and manager Stephanie Long for an engaging journey through history as we explore diverse periods, cultures, and perspectives through the power of books.

 Whether you’re a seasoned history buff or simply curious about the past, our club offers a welcoming space to dive into captivating narratives, spark insightful discussions, and connect with fellow history enthusiasts.